Intoxicated man crashes van after attempting to run brother over, police say

 When questioned by police, Gaspar claimed his injuries from his face and arms were caused by the deputies that had initially responded and stated that he was a passenger in the crash, contrary to what an eyewitness told police.
 The deputies said they did not have physical contact with Gaspar until the medical staff had arrived, court documents show.

-Gaspar’s brother stated that he had been drinking and had attempted to run him over with the van prior to the crash, arresting documents show.
+Gaspar’s brother stated that he had been drinking and had attempted to run him over with the van prior to the crash, arrest documents show.

 Another witness reported seeing an individual matching Juan’s description chasing an individual matching Juan’s brother’s description on foot before the crash.